Are analysts optimistic about Jabil Inc.'s (NYSE:JBL) stock? - The Dwinnex

 Dividends & Splits

-JBL’s forward annual dividend rate is 0.32, up from 0.32 a year ago.
-Against a Trailing Annual Dividend Yield of 0.38%, it implies a Forward Annual Dividend Yield of 0.38%.
+With its trailing 12-month dividend rate of 0.32, JBL has a forward annual dividend rate of 0.32.
+Against a Trailing Annual Dividend Yield of 0.39%, it implies a Forward Annual Dividend Yield of 0.41%.
 The stock’s 5-year Average Dividend Yield is 0.82.
-The current Payout Ratio is 4.50% for JBL, which recently paid a dividend on Mar 01, 2023 with an ex-dividend date of Feb 13, 2023.
+The current Payout Ratio is 4.50% for JBL, which recently paid a dividend on Jun 01, 2023 with an ex-dividend date of May 11, 2023.
 Stock splits for the company last occurred on Mar 30, 2000 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 8 analysts.
+The firm’s stock currently is rated by 8 analysts.
 On average, analysts expect EPS of $1.87 for the current quarter, with a high estimate of $1.93 and a low estimate of $1.8, while EPS last year was $1.72.
 The consensus estimate for the next quarter is $2.3, with high estimates of $2.37 and low estimates of $2.25.

 Analysts are recommending an EPS of between $8.44 and $8.26 for the fiscal current year, implying an average EPS of $8.37.
 EPS for the following year is $9.06, with 9 analysts recommending between $9.37 and $8.69.